 Skip to main content

 The Fixed Iterator orchestration component lets you loop over values of a simple sequence.
 This component implements a simple loop over rows of fixed data values.
-It enables you to run an attached component multiple times, each time with different values set on any number of variables.
+It enables you to run an attached component multiple times, each time with different values set on any number of project and pipeline variables.
 Those variables can be referenced from the attached component.
 To attach the iterator to another component, use the connection ring beneath the iterator to connect to the input of the other component.
 The two components will automatically “snap” together, with the iterator component sitting on top of the other component, and can be dragged around the canvas as a single component.
 For more information about attaching, stacking, and detaching iterators, read Attaching, stacking, and detaching iterators.
 If you need to iterate more than one component, put them into a separate orchestration pipeline or transformation pipeline and use a Run Transformation or Run Orchestration component attached to the iterator.
 In this way, you can run an entire pipeline flow multiple times, once for each row of variable values.
 This iterator component is limited to a maximum of 5000 iterations.

 Properties